BBN-E/tac-kbp-eal/README.md

 real evaluations.
 All executables referenced below may be found in `kbp-events-2014-bin/target/appassembler/bin`.

+* a 'quote filter' to remove material with CAS and BF offsets in quoted regions will be built from the original text of the data set.
 * competitor submissions will be validated using `validateSystemOutput`.
+* all material from quoted regions will be removed from competitor submissions.
 * all submissions will be combined into a single system output store using `poolSystemOutput`.
 * this combined system output store will be transformed into an annotation store